The Organised Housewife » Tips, ideas, inspiration and motivation to help keep you and your household clean and organised

 3. Concentrate on one area

-Start small, try starting with a drawer, wardrobe or a small room like pantry or laundry.
-But don’t choose the most cluttered room, this would be too overwhelming.
-Divide your clutter amongst the labeled boxes, when each one is full transfer to a garbage bag.
+Divide your clutter amongst the labelled boxes, when each one is full transfer to a garbage bag.
 Place rubbish directly into the bin.
 Place charity bags in the garage ready for a trip to the charity store/bin.
 Your sell box may contain items that you would like to sell on eBay, list these items before you start the next room.
 Remember to finish one area before you start another.
-When you have finished the room unpack the keep box designating each item to its new home.
+When you have finished the room, unpack the keep box designating each item to its new home.

 4. Stay motivated